-I have looked and used several accounting tools and always encourage small business owners to take advantage of the free trials and try out software before they commit.
+Having looked at several accounting tools, I encourage you to take advantage of the free trials and try out a software before you commit.
 If you get a tool that is too robust or complicated for what you need and want, which seems to be the case for many who get QuickBooks, then you will likely:

 - Not use it